How do I get started?

 How different are Monday and Thursday classes?

-Thursday classes are geared to teaching you what you need to know to have an evening of great social dancing, usually only 2 week series in 100 level classes with the occasional 200 level thrown in.
+Thursday classes are geared to teaching you what you need to know to have an evening of great social dancing.
+It's a 45 minute drop in beginner lesson - no experience or partner needed - and it's different every week!
 Monday classes run in 3 or 4 week progressive series, will advance and refine your skills, give you a broader vocabulary of dance styles and moves, and generally up your dance game!
 Again, make sure to check what's coming up to make sure you meet the prerequisites if there are any and to see where we are in the series/if you can drop in.

 How old do I have to be?